chimpwizard/playgound/iot/pi/docker/README.md

 This POC also contains several samples in python and node.

+### python

+- [blink](python/blink/README.md): This turns ON and OFF a lead on port 18
+- [button](python/button/README.md): This turns ON and OFF a lead on port 18 based on a button configured as input on port 26.
+- [mqtt](python/mqtt/README.md): Client/Subcribe using mqtt protocol

+### nodejs

-- blink: This turns ON and OFF a lead on port 18
+- [blink](node/blink/README.md): This turns ON and OFF a lead on port 18
-- button: This turns ON and OFF a lead on port 18 based on a button configured as input on port 26.
+- [button](node/button/README.md): This turns ON and OFF a lead on port 18 based on a button configured as input on port 26.
-- dashboard: This is forked from [Simple Web GPIO](https://github.com/tutRPi/Raspberry-Pi-Simple-Web-GPIO-GUI), there is a small bug ont he code tht is fixed.
+- [dashboard](node/dashboard/README.md): This is forked from [Simple Web GPIO](https://github.com/tutRPi/Raspberry-Pi-Simple-Web-GPIO-GUI), there is a small bug ont he code tht is fixed.
+- [mqtt](node/mqtt/README.md): Client/Subcribe using mqtt protocol
-- red: THis is a nodered sample running inside docker on the Pi.
+- [red](node/red/README.md): THis is a nodered sample running inside docker on the Pi.

 ## Throubleshooting